BrianHuf/zeebe-message-aggregator/README.md

 * Created messages must include a copy of the correlation_key in the variables section of the message
 * The Start Message event puts the content of the message into a List (i.e. messages)
-* The Intermediate Message event appends a message into a List (i.e. messages)
+* The Intermediate Message event appends a message with same the correlation key (ck) as the first (i.e. messages)
 * An Exclusive Gateway will loop back if the length (count) of the list is less than X (3 is used for testing)
 * One the List grows to a sufficient size (3), a Script Task is executed for the entire list

-NOTE: an unbuffered process is running in parallel for purposes of testing

 ## Try for yourself
 ```